cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 you should see a hashed password instead of the original value on the list or view pages.
 CakePHP hashes passwords with `bcrypt
 <http://codahale.com/how-to-safely-store-a-password/>`_ by default.
 We recommend
 bcrypt for all new applications to keep your security standards high.
+Note this is the `recommended password hash algorithm for PHP <https://www.php.net/manual/en/function.password-hash.php>`_ too.

 .. note::